KVSlab/VaMPy/README.md

 Description
 -----------
-The Vascular Modeling Pypeline (VaMPy) is a collection of scripts to prepare, run, and analyze cardiac and atrial problems.
-This includes scripts for meshing and probe sampling, a simulation problem file for the [internal carotid artery](https://en.wikipedia.org/wiki/Internal_carotid_artery), and a variety of post-processing scripts for computing WSS-based metrics, more advanced turbulence metrics, and a variety of morphological parameters.
+The Vascular Modeling Pypeline (VaMPy) is a collection of scripts used to prepare, run, and analyze cardiac and atrial problems.
+This includes pre-processing scripts for meshing and probe sampling, a [Oasis](https://github.com/mikaem/Oasis) problem file for simulating flow in the [internal carotid artery](https://en.wikipedia.org/wiki/Internal_carotid_artery), and a variety of post-processing scripts for computing WSS-based metrics, more advanced turbulence metrics, and a variety of morphological parameters in patient-specific geometries.

-The goal of the framework is to provide research groups, and other individuals, with a set of tools for both pre- and post-processing patient-specific geometries.
-Additionally, the workflow provides problem files for a set of vascular problems, which are readily available for simulation using the open-source CFD solver [Oasis](https://github.com/mikaem/Oasis).

 Authors
 -------